gustavobbrand/enhancements/81-IDevID_and_IAK_support.md

 #### Story 1
 <!-- TODO: add IDevID scenario with Keylime using it to make sure the device is authentic. -->
-In order to securely identify that a device is genuine from a given OEM the IDevID can play an important role.
+The IDevID plays an important role to securely identify that a device is genuine from a given OEM.
 Within the registration process, along with information like the EK and EAK, the IDevID key and certificates will be provided.
 At the registrar service the OEM Root CA will be configured and the IDevID trust chain will be checked, ensuring the certificates are signed by the OEM CAs.
 In addition to the certificates the signed IDevID certificate Subject will contain the device's SN(Serial Number) and the registrar service will check it against the information obtained from the device.

 #### Story 2
 <!-- TODO: add LDevID scenario with the user creating its own identity. -->
-With the IAK provided by the OEM, the client will issue it's own LDevID signed by it's own CAs.
+With the IAK provided by the OEM, the client can issue it's own LDevID signed by it's own CAs.
 Instead of a long lived certificate as the IDevID from the OEM, the client can renew this certificate on a more frequent basis and securely verify its binding to the IAK and the devices TPM.
-Along with the LDevID, it will create LAKs for different services or workloads, enabling a secure execution of services issuing short lived LAKs according to the demand in place.
+Along with the LDevID, it can create LAKs for different services or workloads, enabling a secure execution of services issuing short lived LAKs according to the demand in place.

 ### Notes/Constraints/Caveats (optional)